JuliaGtk/Gtk4.jl/docs/src/manual/listtreeview.md

 table-like data as one-dimensional lists, trees, or two-dimensional arrays.

 ## GtkListView

+!!! note "Example"
+    The code below can be found in "listview.jl" in the ["examples" subdirectory](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples).

 We start with the widget for displaying one-dimensional lists.
 Here is a simple example:
 ```julia
 using Gtk4